arteedecco/conversations-ssurl-generator/README.md

 2. drag-n-drop the index.html file into your favorite browser
 3. Enjoy!

-* note for Windows users.
+For Windows users.
 Step 1: Get a Mac or a Linux machine! :) Or see below for alternative steps.

 ## _Alternative_ How to use this app (the dreaded Windows user):
 This can work for either Mac or Windows, but it's easiest to just download a free `git` desktop manager.
 That way you can forego needing to run commands from a terminal window.